Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Desember 2024 23.27.58 UTC
+- WIB: Minggu, 22 Desember 2024 00.23.22 UTC
-- WITA: Minggu, 22 Desember 2024 00.27.58 UTC
+- WITA: Minggu, 22 Desember 2024 01.23.22 UTC
-- WIT: Minggu, 22 Desember 2024 01.27.58 UTC
+- WIT: Minggu, 22 Desember 2024 02.23.22 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: motivational
+Kategori: friendship